Nerajno/begin-to-code/lessons/python/lesson-2/exercises.md

 You have a coupon.
 If says if you buy $50.00 worth of products or more, you save 20%.
 If you buy less than $50.00 worth of products, you save %12.

-Ask the user what is their purchase and tell them what's the new total after the coupon is applied, and also tell them how much they saved.
+Ask the user what is the amount of their purchase and tell them what's the new total after the coupon is applied, and also tell them how much they saved.

 ## Price of the ride